aleppard/argus/README.md

 * Calculate hashes of UTF-8 text strings.
 * Additional colour decoding, naming of colour and coverting to other colour spaces.
+* Ability to search and return books that are no longer under copyright.
 * More random number/string generation:
   * Integers (e.g. "random int", "randon long").
   * Specify number of bits.